Fast Scrambling in the Hyperbolic Ising Model: Conclusion

-\textit{Conclusions and Outlook}--- In this paper, we investigated chaos and scrambling in the Hyperbolic Ising model which is a nearest neighbor mixed field Ising model with site-dependent couplings using tensor network and Krylov subspace methods and showed that the observables obtained from both of these independent techniques show signatures of fast scrambling and chaos.
-More specifically we had three main observables with such a signature.
+In this paper, we investigated chaos and scrambling in the Hyperbolic Ising model which is a nearest neighbor mixed field Ising model with site-dependent couplings using tensor network and Krylov subspace methods and showed that the observables obtained from both of these independent techniques show signatures of fast scrambling and chaos.

-Using tensor networks we showed that, for a suitable subset of the parameter space we observed a logarithmic lightcone with scrambling time $t_s\sim log(N)$.
-Finite temperature OTOCs showed the expected exponential rise at early times similar to the operator complexity, with Lyapunov exponents obtained from these exponentials decaying as $a/\beta$ while saturating the MSS bound for a certain set of parameters.
+Using tensor networks, we showed that, for a suitable subset of the parameter space we observed a logarithmic lightcone with scrambling time $t_s\sim log(N)$.
+Finite temperature OTOCs show a short-time exponential rise at early times similar to the operator complexity, with Lyapunov exponents obtained from these exponentials decaying as $a/\beta$ while saturating the MSS bound for a certain set of parameters.
+We have also investigated the dependence of the peak shown in the instantaneous growth rate $\lambda_{\rm eff }$ wrt background curvature.
+We saw that increasing the background curvature decreases the peak time in line with our claims that background curvature causing faster scrambling.

-With the Krylov subspace methods, we showed that the observables obtained using states exhibit the following signatures of chaos.
-K-Complexity demonstrated the expected ramp-peak-plateau behavior with the peak scaling according to the background curvature $l_{\rm max}$.
+With the Krylov subspace methods, we showed that the observables obtained using states exhibit the following signatures of chaos: K-Complexity demonstrated the expected ramp-peak-plateau behavior with the peak scaling according to the background curvature $\ell_{\rm max}$.
 Next, K-Entropy showed the expected exponential rise at early times.
 Finally, we showed that Lanczos coefficients $b_n$s depend linearly on $n$ which is another criterion of chaos.
 Operator complexity showed an exponential rise similar to the OTOCs at early times followed by a linear increase, and saturation around a maximum at late times.

+Due to the limited system sizes accessible in our finite-temperature tensor-network calculations, the exponential growth regime of the OTOCs is necessarily short-lived.
+Therefore, the Lyapunov exponents extracted here should be interpreted as effective finite-size quantities rather than asymptotic large-system exponents.
+Our conclusions are instead based on the consistency of these OTOC results with the independent evidence from spectral statistics and Krylov diagnostics.
+Which shows that the model exhibits the expected GOE behavior in its spectral statistics and average level repulsion, indicating that the model is chaotic for the appropriate set of parameters.